nhauber99/astro/README.md

-# astro
+# Hauber-Astro
-ML based astrophotography processing tools
+ML based astrophotography processing tools.
+For now a placeholder and container for beta releases.
+Code (including training) will follow.